robert-westenberger/knowledgebase/computer-science/algorithms/algorithmic-problems/maximum-subarray.md

 # Approach
 ## Divide and Conquer
 We repeatedly cut the array in half, and search the halves for the max contiguous subarray sum.

+We then return the maximum of the following three:
+- Maximum subarray sum in left half (Make a recursive call)
+- Maximum subarray sum in right half (Make a recursive call)
+- Maximum subarray sum such that the subarray crosses the midpoint.

 ## Dynamic Programming
 ### Kadane's Algorithm